duncanmcclean/simple-commerce/README.md

 * How can I add my own SVG icons for the Control Panel nav or is there an icon pack I can choose from?
 * How can I fix the `A facade root has not been set.` issue with the Yaml facade?
+* Can I use the stache to cache stuff in my addon?